 -Dimpling or puckering of the nipple.

--Orangish discoloration of the skin around the breast or the skin appears like orange peel, called peau de orange.
+-Orangish discolouration of the skin around the breast or the skin appears like orange peel, called peau de orange.

 -Size of one breast may vary from the other.